ezermoysis1/KnightBallGame/README.md

 # The End of the Track - Online (Work In Progress)

 This is an online version of "The End of the Track", a strategic game created by GAYA GAME - THE ART OF THINKING.
-This online version of the game has been created as an effort by myself, to learn how to develop games and I am not at all related to GAYA GAME.
+This online version of the game has been created as an effort by myself, to learn how to develop games.
+I am not related to GAYA GAME - THE ART OF THINKING in any way other than really liking their games.

+You can buy "The End of the Track" board game online by visiting the [Gaya Game](https://www.gaya-game.com/collections/strategy-game/products/the-end-of-the-track) website:

 <div style="text-align:center;">
   <img src="./images/KnightBall_img_site Large.png" alt="Project Logo" width="500"/>